 A Brazilian grill recipe will sometimes recommend using a skewer to ensure that you don’t overcook it.

 The most popular recipe only requires minimal seasonings like salt and pepper.

 It is often served on a long skewer at Brazilian restaurants, but for home cooking, you can use small ones.
 You should season your steak with two ingredients; salt and pepper.

-These are the two basic seasonings that will bring out the best flavor of the top sirloin cap.
+These are the two basic seasonings that will bring out the best flavor.
 You can include other herbs, but they aren’t a necessity.

 7. What to Serve With Picanha